healthcare-integrations/Google-Cloud-NextGen-Connect/README.md

 ## Older Versions of NextGen Connect/Mirth Connect

-The current channel is only supported by NextGen Connect Version 3.7.0.
+The current channel is only supported by NextGen Connect Version 3.7.0 or newer.
 If you are running an older version of NextGen Connect/Mirth Connect, please contact us at Contact@HealthcareIntegrations.com with your version number and we will provide a version to you.
 Alternatively, please create a new Issue in this repo and specify your version number there.
 We will add additional versions to this repo as needed.